civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 6

-  **(1)** **In order to submit a claim for indemnification with respect to an event**, an aviation industry participant **or beneficiary under an insurance policy held by that participant** must provide the Minister with a written notice of a potential claim within two years after the day on which the event that could give rise to a claim occurred.
+  **(1)** In order to submit a claim for indemnification with respect to an event, an aviation industry participant or beneficiary under an insurance policy held by that participant must provide the Minister with a written notice of a potential claim within two years after the day on which the event that could give rise to a claim occurred.

-  **(2)** The aviation industry participant **or beneficiary** must provide the Minister with any additional information that the Minister considers necessary in the circumstances.
+  **(2)** The aviation industry participant or beneficiary must provide the Minister with any additional information that the Minister considers necessary in the circumstances.

 ### Section 286